 Those eligible for the policy can extend the coverage (and the value-for-money premium prices) to their spouse, as well as children (up to age 25).
 As long as the spouse continues with the plans, should anything happen to the main policyholder, the policies will continue to run, providing peace of mind.

-For a limited time only, sign up for Aviva’s MINDEF and MHA voluntary scheme insurance plans to enjoy these promotions:
+For a limited time only, sign up for Singlife’s MINDEF and MHA voluntary scheme insurance plans to enjoy these promotions:

 This advertisement has not been reviewed by the Monetary Authority of Singapore.

 Information is accurate as at 11 Aug 2021.